mario1001/python-serverless-template/readme.md

 It's the main layer in the application because: flow control, HTTP requests managed by applying the business logic (with the help of service layer) and forming the responses in case of needs (also featuring common responsabilities).
 * **Service layer**: Manages controller requests with a main service with a dispatcher for the tasks, each task could be requested by different services (each resource service to be named).
 There's some services defined in the template: Cache service and the service abstract base class.
 Deals always with DTO requests/responses but never creating/managing database entity operations (do not confuse service layer with repository layer).
 * **Repository layer**: Main layer for dealing with domain model items, these instances would be in domain package (defined in the models package), service layer would request these services for getting domain objects and forming the specific responses as DTO for controllers.
 There's a *BaseRepository* class defined in the *mysql_repository* module for many features provided for projects (since session providers, custom commit operations prepared, entity searched with table name or custom native SQL queries with MySQL statements executions).
-* **Logging layer**: Inherited from PES projects, form a system logger base class with several features (mainly ones) for logs with parameters or with different formats.
+* **Logging layer**: Form a system logger base class with several features (mainly ones) for logs with parameters or with different formats.
 Also could be provided a different logger handler with distinct instances for logging (with files also for no serverless purposes)
-* **Exception layer**: Inherited from PES projects, manages the distinct exceptions in the application: One module per layer for dealing with different exceptions (also importing here the AWS Resources library RESTful API exceptions).
+* **Exception layer**: Manages the distinct exceptions in the application: One module per layer for dealing with different exceptions (also importing here the AWS Resources library RESTful API exceptions).
 * **Core layer**: Special layer with core modules: Database Client pool, definition of application context and decorators for components in our application.
 Defines the framework-utilities to use (like DI dependency injector features or logs programmed).
 <br/>